Jandini/Jandini/README.md

 My name is Matt Janda,

-I would like to share my software engineering journey over the years.
-You can find here my ideas, tools, projects I worked on, and applications I created from scratch.
+> I would like to share my software engineering journey over the years.
+> My profie shows how I turned a small ideas into tools, the small tools into projects and the projects into full stack applications.
+> Most of the tools and applications preseted here were designed and written from scratch.
+Some of them are available in my public repositories.

 * [Terragate](https://github.com/Jandini/Jandini/blob/main/README.md#terragate)